Rail transport in Guatemala: Tourist trains

-Charter passenger trains with steam engines, mainly for European and U.S. tourists, were organized usually once a year by UK based Ffestiniog Travel or other operators.
+Charter passenger trains with steam engines, mainly for tourists, were organized usually once a year by UK based Ffestiniog Travel or other operators.
 Traffic control used a modified Track warrant Control method.
 The main station in Guatemala city also serves as railroad museum.

 Railway museum

 The Museo del Ferrocarril FEGUA is located in the railway station at Guatemala City and displays steam engines, a diesel engine, passenger and freight cars, and other memorabilia of the Ferrocarriles de Guatemala.

 Proposed light rail

 A light rail system called Metro Riel is planned for Guatemala City.
+The project, also known as the White Line, would run 21 kilometres along a north south corridor on the former FEGUA heavy rail alignment, connecting the Centra Sur transfer terminal in Zone 12 to the Centra Norte terminal in Zone 18, with approximately 20 stations across five zones of the capital.
+A feasibility study completed in 2016 by Spanish engineering firm IDOM estimated the total project cost at $770 million USD and projected daily ridership of over 250,000 passengers at peak capacity.
+In 2019, the municipality of Guatemala City and state railway manager Ferrovías signed an agreement formalising the right of way for the project, with the Inter American Development Bank providing technical assistance to FEGUA for structuring the public - private partnership.
+As of 2024, the project remained in pre-construction phase, with preliminary works underway and a targeted opening of the first phase in mid-2027, though financing and institutional coordination between national and municipal authorities continued to present challenges.